pbloem/kgbench-data/README.md

 ### Clone or download the repository

-To clone the repository from git, [Git LFS](https://git-lfs.github.com/) must be installed.
+To clone the repository from Github, [Git LFS](https://git-lfs.github.com/) must be installed.
 On any linux system that uses apt (including Google colab), use the command

 ```
 sudo apt-get install git-lfs
 ```
-For other OSs, see the git LFS instructions.
+For other OSs, see the Git LFS instructions.

 Then clone with